fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 The problem has to do with the fact that the `functions` directory contains multiple subdirectories, each with a file called `handler.py`.
 From `mypy`'s perspective this indicates an invalid package structure.

 There is a [closed issue in the `mypy` repo](https://github.com/python/mypy/issues/4008) with a discussion about this problem.
 The problem can be boiled down to this: `mypy` only understands Python packages and relationships between them, while our `functions` folder holds multiple discrete, parallel entry-points into the codebase that don't make sense when interpreted as a package.
-Contents of the `functions` directory, in other words, is a bit like a monorepo with multiple distinct projects located in separate directories and `mypy` doesn't understand monorepos.
+Contents of the `functions` directory, in other words, is a bit like a monorepo with multiple distinct projects located in separate directories, and `mypy` doesn't understand monorepos.

 There are different possible ways of working around the problem.
 One way would be to use distinct handler file names for each function, but that seems like addressing the symptom not the cause of the problem.
-I ended up just writing a simple `make` target that runs `mypy` separately on each directory to be type checked:
+Instead, I ended up writing a simple `make` target that runs `mypy` separately on each directory that ought to be type-checked:

 ```makefile
 MYPY_DIRS := $(shell find functions layer ! -path '*.egg-info*' -type d -maxdepth 1 -mindepth 1 | xargs)